skkart/survey-sk/client/README.md

-This project was bootstrapped with [Create React App]
+This project was bootstrapped with [Suervey-House]

 ## Available Scripts